Home » Michigan Travel Regions » 18 Best Places for Fall Camping in Michigan (2025 Guide)

 michigan shoreline campground in fall

-Why it’s a great place to camp in the fall: One of Michigan’s best-kept fall secrets is that you can camp near Michigan’s famed Tunnel of Trees.
-You’ll find spacious RV sites, fully furnished vacation rentals, and upscale amenities, at this pet-friendly campground near Little Traverse Bay in Petoskey.
+One of Michigan’s best-kept fall secrets is that you can camp near Michigan’s famed Tunnel of Trees.
+Tucked between Harbor Springs and Petoskey, this lakeside park is perfect for family camping and leaf-peeping.
+Beachside campsites here are popular, so book early.
 This is one of the prettiest spots to take in northern Michigan’s fall foliage; the colors are made more vibrant with Lake Michigan as a beautiful backdrop.

 fall at a michigan campground